In this article: Learn the basics of meditation, and why you cannot afford to just jump right in.

 The TV interviewer was enquiring about the benefits of meditation when she happened to ask “And there are absolutely no risks from practicing meditation”?

 I scoffed.
 Silly interviewer.
 Of course there are no risks of meditation.
 So I thought, because how could meditation possibly be of any risk?
 It’s the healthiest thing in the world, isn’t it?

 The Dalai Lama’s eyes narrowed and he raised his hand and said “Meditation is very powerful.
 It must be learnt properly.”

 The Dalai Lama continued to explain that when meditation is learnt in the East it is learnt alongside philosophy, history, and other aspects of culture.
 In the East, meditation isn’t taken as a standalone practice but as one spoke in a wheel (literally, the “Wheel of Dharma”, called DharmaChakra).
 Only when all spokes move as one can the wheel begin to turn.

-Yet millions of people excitedly hurl themselves into meditation like a puppy chasing after a ball, diving in at the deep end then desperately trying to learn how to swim.
+Yet millions of beginner meditators hurl themselves into meditation like a puppy chasing after a ball, diving in at the deep end then desperately trying to learn how to swim.

 That’s why I think you and I ought to go over the basics of meditation now, before we start to learn the actual techniques.
 That way, once we get to the actual meditation techniques we’ll know how to practice them safely and correctly.

 - To start with, take a look at this article on the real meaning of meditation.
 It provides a lot of important background info for beginners.
 Then proceed with the steps below.

 The Right Way For Newcomers To Begin Learning Meditation